 Follow Us!
 Subscribe to the newsletter for the latest recipes.

 Check out this Story for a classic cold spinach dip for a quick visual on making this delicious recipe.

 Creamy Spinach Dip

-- 10 oz.
-Box of Chopped Spinach thawed and squeezed dry
+- 10 ounces Frozen Chopped Spinach cooked to package directions, cooled, and squeezed dry

 - 1 Envelope Onion Soup Mix like Lipton Recipe Secrets

-- Cover with plastic wrap and refrigerate until ready to serve.
+- Cover the dip with plastic wrap and refrigerate until ready to serve.
 Stir well before serving.

 - This dip was previously made without cooking the frozen spinach.
 However, cooking the spinach takes just a few minutes and it is recommended for food safety purposes.
 Follow the instructions on the package as they may vary.

 - See the top of the post for instructions (with pictures) on how to prepare a bread bowl if you want to serve the dip in one like we do here.